-Version control - complete each time risk is reviewed Date Version Reason for amendment Completed by Date sent to H&S unit 24/10/17 1 First version on new format and introduction of translation sheets M Jones and D Dave 24/10/17 27/06/18 2 Audit of control measures on risk assessment completed P Hindson 06/07/18 20/08/18 3 Slight amendment to number of ICVs D Dave 20/08/18 08/10/20 4 Amendments to operation of scheme, number of ICVs and COVID-19 pandemic S Mandhu and M Jones 09/10/20 07/09/21 5 Amendment - ICVs must not wear ties and ideally not carry a handbag whilst in the custody suite D Dave 07/09/21
+Version control - complete each time risk is reviewed Date Version Reason for amendment Completed by Date sent to H&S unit 24/10/17 1 First version on new format and introduction of translation sheets M Jones and D Dave 24/10/17 27/06/18 2 Audit of control measures on risk assessment completed P Hindson 06/07/18 20/08/18 3 Slight amendment to number of ICVs D Dave 20/08/18

-Further information about the role: The Police and Crime Commissioner (PCC) has a statutory responsibility for the Independent Custody Visiting scheme in Leicester, Leicestershire, and Rutland and appoints volunteer independent custody visitors (ICVs) to carry out this function.
-ICVs make visits in pairs to primary custody suites within Leicestershire.
-It is their responsibility is to check on the conditions in which detainees are held, the detainee's health and well-being and that they receive their rights and entitlements.
-ICVs also make visits into the PCC's office to scrutinise custody records to obtain a fuller understanding of what transpires in custody suites (this is currently on an optional basis).
+Further information about the role: The Police and Crime Commissioner (PCC) has a statutory responsibility for the independent custody visiting scheme in Leicester, Leicestershire, and Rutland and appoints volunteer independent custody visitors to carry out this function.
+Independent custody visitors make visits in pairs to primary custody suites within Leicestershire.
+It is their responsibility is to check on the conditions in which detainees are held, the detainees health and well-being and that they receive their rights and entitlements.
 The PCC oversees Custody Visiting arrangements and receives regular reports on the operation of the Scheme.
-Within Leicestershire Police the lead officer for custody visiting is the Custody Manager in Criminal Justice.
+Within Leicestershire Police the lead officer for custody visiting is the Chief Inspector in Criminal Justice.